aeriaframework/docs/aeria/collection.md

 ### Exposing functions as endpoints

-Collection functions can be directly exposed as endpoints for the sake of brevity and reusability.
+Functions can be directly exposed as endpoints for the sake of brevity and reusability.
 This is where the `exposedFunctions` property comes in.
 A [`AccessCondition`](/aeria/access-control) is passed at the time of exposing a function to tell which set of users will have access to it based on their roles.

-Functions that aren't explicitly exposed remain accessible through `context`.
-Bellow are examples of how to expose functions in Aeria Lang and TypeScript:

 ::: code-group